Lauren Grodstein: Works

-Grodstein has published six books to date.
-Five of her novels were written under her real name while one, Girls Dinner Club, was released under the pseudonym of Jesse Elliot.
+Grodstein has published seven books to date.
+Six of her books were written under her real name while one, Girls Dinner Club, was released under the pseudonym of Jesse Elliot.

 The Best of Animals (2002)

 Grodstein's debut is a short story collection including ten stories, many of which share a theme of characters keeping their personal feelings to themselves and rarely saying what they mean.
 Critics generally responded well to The Best of Animals, calling it "lively" and praising Grodstein's "quirky voice and sassy, ironic humor" which "make these stories come alive".

 Reproduction is the Flaw of Love (2004)

 Reproduction is the Flaw of Love is Grodstein's first novel, and also her first story told from the point of view of a male character.
 The protagonist is a man named Joe who reflects on his life, his relationships, and his parents' failed marriage while waiting to learn the results of his girlfriend's pregnancy test, mainly considering the type of bond he would want to have with his own kids in comparison to the one he had with his parents.
 This novel was described as an "insightful study of our search for meaningful connections” by critic Beth Leistensnider.